Dark Information in Black Hole with $\lambda\varphi$ Fluid: Einstein Equations in the Fluid Theory

+Here, $X$ is a standard kinetic term for the scalar field $\varphi$, $X=-\frac{1}{2}\partial^{\mu}\varphi\partial_{\mu}\varphi$, $\lambda$ is a ``Lagrange multiplier'' having no kinetic term, $K$ is a function of $\varphi$ and $X$, and $U(\varphi)$ is a function of $\varphi$.
+It can be seen that the perssure is identically vanishing without the term $K$.
+The Lagrange multiplier $\lambda$ enforces a constraint between the value of the scalar field $\varphi$ and the norm of its derivative.
+Thus, the dynamics of the $\lambda\varphi$ fluid is determined by two first-order ordinary differential equations and there are no propagating wave-like degrees of freedom \cite{Lim:2010yk}. }

+{It is worth noting that the mimetic gravity proposed in \cite{Chamseddine:2013kea} is in fact a special case of the above $\lambda\varphi$ fluid theory.
+The action for the mimetic gravity is given by

-In this section, we will give a brief introduction to the mimetic theory and derive the Einstein equations for a spherically symmetric spacetime.
-In the mimetic theory, the conformal degree of freedom of the metric is isolated in a covariant way.
-This is done by rewriting the physical metric $g_{\mu\nu}$ in terms of an auxiliary metric $\tilde g_{\mu\nu}$ and a scalar field $\phi$~\cite{Chamseddine:2013kea}.
+which can be obtained from (\ref{actionfluid}) and (\ref{Lagrangian1}) by taking $K=0$ and $U=1$.
+In this theory, the conformal degree of freedom of the metric is isolated in a covariant way.
+This is done by rewriting the physical metric $g_{\mu\nu}$ in terms of an auxiliary metric $\tilde g_{\mu\nu}$ and a scalar field $\varphi$~\cite{Chamseddine:2013kea}.
 The explicit relation between them is given by

 As a consequence, the scalar field satisfies the following constraint